infsys-lab/privacy-glue/README.md

                                    --fp16
 ```

-**Note**: Replace the `<device_id>` argument with a GPU ID or comma-separated GPU IDs to run single and multi-GPU fine-tuning respectively.
-Correspokndingly, replace `<model>` with one of our supported models listed in the usage documentation above.
+**Note**: Replace the `<device_id>` argument with a GPU ID or comma-separated GPU IDs to run single-GPU or multi-GPU fine-tuning respectively.
+Correspondingly, replace the `<model>` argument with one of our supported models listed in the usage documentation above.

 ## Notebooks :book:

-We utilize the following `ipynb` notebooks for general analyses outside of the PrivacyGLUE benchmark:
+We utilize the following `ipynb` notebooks for analyses outside of the PrivacyGLUE benchmark:

 | Notebook                                                                         | Description                                                                                           |
 |:---------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------|